Data Forest quickstart

 3. From the app details area, click the link under Quick links.

-4. Check if you have a normal connection.
+4. Check if you have normal access.

 Note

-Step 6.
+Step 4.
 Integrate Zeppelin and HiveServer apps

-1. Create the following apps: "HIVESERVER2-LDAP-3.1.0," "DEV-1.0.0," and "ZEPPELIN-0.10.1".
+1. Create the following apps: "HIVESERVER2-LDAP-3.1.0", "DEV-1.0.0", and "ZEPPELIN-0.10.1".

 2. Click the Zeppelin app created, and access zeppelin URL from Quick links.